Enhancing Automatic Modulation Recognition for IoT Applications Using Transformers: Experimental Result and Discussion

 We further explored the impact of integrating a complex convolutional layer by employing the complex layer in the TransIQ-Complex model.
 This model, distinct from typical CNNs, incorporates complex weights and biases in its CNN layer.
 As the token size expanded from 8 to 16, we observed an accuracy improvement of approximately 1.6\%.
 However, considering the increase in model complexity and the marginal gains in accuracy, the use of a complex layer proved to be minimally beneficial in scenarios where model size is a critical consideration.

-Figure \ref{fig_DL3} illustrates the comparison of the F1 score and the number of parameters across various token sizes, ranging from 8 to 64, for four different transformer architectures, including TransDirect, TransDirect-Overlapping, TransIQ, and TransIQ-Complex.
-To enhance the clarity of the comparison, the final configuration of the TransIQ-complex, with 5.6 million parameters, was excluded.
-As illustrated in the figure, a minimal increase in accuracy, a 0.83\% improvement, is observed when comparing TransDirect to TransDirect-Overlapping for a token size of 8, but there is a more significant improvement, nearly 10\%, from TransDirect-Overlapping to the TransIQ model.
+Referencing Table \ref{tab:tokenization}, an analysis comparing the F1 score and parameter count across different token sizes (8 to 64) for four methods of tokenization reveals detailed insights.
+A minimal increase in accuracy, a 0.83\% improvement, is observed when comparing TransDirect to TransDirect-Overlapping for a token size of 8, but there is a more significant improvement, nearly 10\%, from TransDirect-Overlapping to the TransIQ model.
 For the token size of 16, both the TransDirect and TranDirect-Overlapping architectures have the same number of parameters of 44.1 K, but TransDirect-Overlapping achieves an approximately 3\% higher accuracy due to its overlapping tokenization technique.
 Furthermore, adopting the TransIQ model with the same token size, and with a convolutional layer with 8 output channels, increases the parameter count to 420 K. This change results in a 4\% accuracy improvement over TransDirect-Overlapping and an impressive 7\% improvement compared to TransDirect with the same token size.
 Conversely, the TransIQ-Complex architecture, despite increasing its parameters to 1.5 M with the token size of 16, experiences a roughly 1\% drop in accuracy compared to the TransIQ with the same token size.
 This indicates that while token size plays a crucial role in achieving higher accuracy, simply increasing model complexity does not assure improved performance.
-Identifying the optimal balance requires thorough experimentation, as evidenced by the data presented in Table \ref{tab:tokenization} and Figure \ref{fig_DL3}.
+Identifying the optimal balance requires thorough experimentation, as evidenced by the data presented in Table \ref{tab:tokenization}.